ArduPilot/ardupilot_wiki/common/source/docs/common-openpilot-revo-mini.rst

 Known Issues
 ============
 At the time of writing (the release of Copter 3.6-rc1) the physical board orientation differs from the orientation in software.
 To fix this, simply change AHRS_ORIENTATION to YAW_180.
+Test in your GCS software, as this will be rectified at some point.

 Where to Buy
 ============